Burton Crane: Author, teacher, and singer

 He directed six plays for the Tokyo International Players, five of which he wrote.
 He wrote additional plays and four books about financial subjects.
 Crane taught at New York University from 1952 to 1953.
 His book on the stock market, The Sophisticated Investor went through two editions and numerous reprintings.
 He completed Smart Money, which was published by Random House in 1964.

 While working for the Japan Advertiser, he became well known as an unusual singer for Columbia Records, singing Japanese-language versions of popular Western songs of the day, becoming known as the "Bing Crosby of Japan".

 His wife was Esther and transcripts exist of his recollections on the Occupation Period of Japan in the Columbia University Oral History Research Office.

-TV Appearance
+TV appearance

-TO TELL THE TRUTH, 1961.
-Crane was the guest contestant along with two imposters.
-All panelists, including Tom Poston, Kitty Carlisle, Don Ameche, and Peggy Cass, guessed he was the real Burton Crane correctly.
+Crane appeared as a featured subject on a 1961 episode of To Tell The Truth, hosted by Bud Collyer.
+The four panelists - Tom Poston, Kitty Carlisle, Don Ameche, and Peggy Cass - correctly identified him among the impostors playing the game alongside him.